 Utilities > Manage Clinical Features > Encounter Template Editor

 You will have an understanding of the content of a typical symptoms template.
 You will be instructed on methods of customization to ensure the symptom templates reflect the workflow of the practice.

 - Select Manage Clinical Features.

 - Select Encounter Template Editor.
-The template list displays.
+The template list will display.

 - Click the plus to expand a System group.